State funeral: Finland

 In Finland, state funerals continue only for Finnish presidents.
 In exceptional cases, the Finnish Government may grant or finance a funeral for a very long-serving prime minister, speaker of the parliament, and persons of special national importance.
 This practice has been in force in Finland since 1989.

 India

 On 17 November 2012, Bal Thackeray was accorded a state funeral in the city of Mumbai.
 On 10 October 2024, businessman Ratan Tata was given a state funeral in Mumbai.
-Former Prime Minister Dr. Manmohan Singh was given a State funeral on 28 December 2024.
+Former prime minister Dr. Manmohan Singh was given a state funeral on 28 December 2024.

 Italy

-In Italy state funerals are granted by law to the Presidents of the constitutional entities, such as the Presidency, the Parliament, the Government and the Constitutional Court, even after their terms have expired, and to Ministers who died during their term in office.
-State Funerals can also be granted, by decree of the Council of Ministers, to people who gave particular services to the country; to citizens that brought honor to the nation; or to citizens who died in the line of duty, or were victims of either terrorism, or organized crime.
+In Italy, state funerals are granted by law to the current and former presidents of the constitutional entities, such as the Presidency, Parliament, the Government, and the Constitutional Court, as well as to ministers who die while in office.
+State funerals can also be granted by decree of the Council of Ministers to individuals who provided exceptional service to the country, citizens who brought honor to the nation, or those who died in the line of duty or as victims of terrorism or organized crime.